aditya726/time-capsule-api/README.md

 Deployed Link : https://time-capsule-api-4rob.onrender.com
 ---
--to test all the api endpoints go to https://time-capsule-api-4rob.onrender.com/docs -After registering on auth/register you can get your access token fron auth/login.
+-To test all the api endpoints go to https://time-capsule-api-4rob.onrender.com/docs.
+-After registering on auth/register you can get your access token fron auth/login.
 -To test all protected endpoints please click the Authorize button on top right corner and enter your username and password
+---

 # Time-Capsule